Click on a question to view the answer.

 What kind of writing classes do you offer? [top]

-We offer beginning and advanced fiction writing classes, poetry, nonfiction, memoir writing, screenwriting, mystery writing and even songwriting.
+We offer beginning and advanced fiction writing classes, poetry, nonfiction, memoir writing, screenwriting, mystery writing, songwriting, and just about any other kind of writing you can think of.
 So whatever your interest, there will be something for you.
 And if you don’t see it, then suggest it.
 If there’s enough interest, if we can find a qualified instructor, and if it’s legal, we’ll probably offer it.

 I'd like to take a class, but I'll have to miss at least one week.
 Is that OK?[top]